Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Experiments

-To validate our \NAIVE implementation, we compare it against PostgreSQL 9.5.20.
-Following standard methodology~\cite{bakibayev12fdb}, we remove the system overhead as much as possible and make sure that the input relations are cached in memory: we turn off fsync, synchronous\_commit, full\_page\_writes, we set bgwriter\_delay to the maximum (10 sec), bgwriter\_lru\_maxpages to 0, checkpoint\_timeout to 1 hour and max\_wal\_size to a large value (1000 GB).
+\introparagraph{Tuning the Database Systems} For \PSQL, following standard methodology~\cite{bakibayev12fdb}, we remove the system overhead as much as possible and make sure that the input relations are cached in memory by timing the second of two runs.
+We turn off fsync, synchronous\_commit, full\_page\_writes, we set bgwriter\_delay to the maximum (10 sec), bgwriter\_lru\_maxpages to 0, checkpoint\_timeout to 1 hour and max\_wal\_size to a large value (1000 GB).
 We also give shared\_buffers and work\_mem 32 GB and set the isolation level to the lowest possible (READ UNCOMMITED).
-Like before we run 200 instances and report the median result.
-For each of those instances, we run PSQL 3 times and time only the last run to ensure that the input relations are cached.
+We follow a similar approach for \SYSX, and also tune it for in-memory computation.

-Our results for the synthetic datasets are gathered in \Cref{tab:psql}.
-Overall, we found our \NAIVE implementation to be $18\%$ to $41\%$ faster than PSQL.
-Although the two implementations are not directly comparable since they are written in different languages and PostgreSQL is a full-fledged database system, this result shows that our \NAIVE implementation is competitive with existing batch algorithms.
+\introparagraph{Methodology} First, we evaluate the different approaches on top-$k$ queries where the value of $k$ is fixed to a relatively small value ($k=10^3$).
+In this setting, we vary different parameters such as data size, query size, and join distribution to show the advantage of any-$k$ algorithms even when enumeration is not required.
+For these experiments, we only show \ANYKPARTP as its performance is similar to \ANYKPART and \ANYKREC because the enumeration phase is dominated by the preprocessing (i.e., Dynamic Programming).
+Then, we move on to a study of any-$k$ where we compare the different approaches on $\TT(k)$ as the value of $k$ changes.
+We look into the regime where the enumeration continues until the last query answer and also into a regime where relatively fewer answers are returned ($k=n$), yet the enumeration cost is not dominated by the preprocessing.